monicagiraldochica/bash_tutorial/docs/iteration.md

 /MyComputer/MyUser/MyDocuments/MyFolder/myFile009.txt
 ```

 You could choose to print the results into a file instead of the command prompt.
-This can be easily achieved using the symbol `>>`.
+This can be achieved using the symbol `>>`.
 After running the following loop, you will not see any output in the command line, the path of the nine files will be saved to `output.txt`:
 The command `cat ${maindir}output.txt` prints the content of this output file.

 ```bash